RoyoftheRavers/friendly-bet-games/README.md

 Description
-The project is based on a company specialising in 'friendly betting' games, that is; games where users play varirous games against each other for money.
+The project is based on a company specialising in 'friendly betting' games, that is; games where users play various games against each other for money, but mainly for fun and enjoyment.
 This type of game is also known as pooled betting' as it is more similar to a lottery format than traditional betting/gambling, which in reality is against highly qualified risk analysts and probably experts.
-This project is purely to give users an understanding of the games available, how they can play them, what the rules are and what sports are covered.
+This project's aim to give users an understanding of the games available, how they can play them, what the rules are and what sports are covered.
 Users/fans can navigate by game type or sport.
-The project was slighly rushed due to only receiving the 'hard date' for the projects two weeks before.
+The project was slighly rushed due to only receiving the 'hard date' for the projects two weeks before due date.
 Only high level planning (without code) had been done at that point.
 The pages in the project are:
 index.html